 When contemplating who has the ultimate advantage, the pivotal question becomes: do you prioritize a genuine electrical facial experience complete with diverse wavelengths, or are you more drawn to the allure of red light therapy?

 Personally, my heart leans towards the latter.
 I love red light therapy (discount codes here), but I’d rather sit under my Dermalux (my first choice if I have 20 minutes.
-So relaxing and versatile!) for a half hour or use my CurrentBody mask or handheld wand and have the sleek design of ZIIP Beauty over the tool that can do more things.
+So relaxing and versatile!) for a half hour or use my CurrentBody mask and have the sleek design of ZIIP Beauty over the tool that can do more things.
 It’s a next level electric facial.

 This is especially important to me since red light therapy requires clean skin and should likely be done on alternate nights as your conductive gel will prevent the RLT from sinking in.
 Or always remember to do the RLT BEFORE your microcurrent routine.